JakeRoggenbuck/.wallpaper/README.md

 - Add the cover image (See command below)
 - Make the PR!

+# Ownership
+If you own an image and would not like it to be distributed this way, make an issue and it will be removed.

 # Generate cover image
 command to generate preview of all wallpapers